 Head of Capital Markets & Sales

-Chris Buck is head of capital markets and sales for ROBO Global US.
+Chris Buck is head of capital markets and sales for ROBO Global and serves on the Index Committee.
 He brings over 25+ years of experience in capital markets and sales.

 Prior to ROBO Global, he was Head of Client Execution Services, Americas iShares Capital Markets at BlackRock, where he was responsible for leading institutional and private wealth sales engagement across US, Canada, and Latin America.
 Prior to joining iShares, he was Director of Global Sales for Capital Institutional Services (CAPIS) in Dallas and spent seven years at UBS Investment Bank in NY, where he was Head of Alternative Research Provider Marketing Sales and Global Head of Soft Dollar and Directed Commissions Sales.
 Chris received his BA in Economics and Management from DePauw University and holds FINRA Series 7, 66, 63, 9, 10, 24 and CIMA® (Certified Investment Management Analysts).